WebOrigami/docs/src/content/language/comparison.md

 If you're familiar with JavaScript, you can think of Origami as **JavaScript expressions plus paths**.

-Origami also includes some minor adaptations that make it easier for you to type expressions in a command line.
+Origami also includes some minor adaptations that make it easier to define sites with expressions.
+An optional set of shortcuts are available when invoking Origami expressions from a command line.

 This page enumerates the differences between Origami and JavaScript expressions.